Mirror symmetry for special nilpotent orbit closures: Acknowledgements

 \section{Acknowledgements}

 This project was initiated when the third author visited the IASM (Institute for Advanced Study in Mathematics) of Zhejiang University in 2021.
 Both the second and third authors would like to thank the IASM for the wonderful research environment.
-The second author would like to thank Gukov for a series of beautiful lectures in the IASM Geometry and Physics seminar and many valuable discussions afterward.
-The third author would also like to thank Weiqiang He, Xiaoyu Su, Bin Wang, and Xueqing Wen for their helpful discussions.
-The first-named author is supported by the National Natural Science Foundation of China (No. 12288201).
-The third author is supported by a KIAS Individual Grant (MG083901) at Korea Institute for Advanced Study and a POSCO Science fellowship.
+We are grateful to E. Sommers for helpful communications and suggestions to a previous version.
+Y. R. would like to thank Gukov for a series of beautiful lectures in the IASM Geometry and Physics seminar and many valuable discussions afterward.
+Y. W. would like to thank Weiqiang He, Xiaoyu Su, Bin Wang, and Xueqing Wen for their helpful discussions and would also like to congratulate Prof. Choi for his support.
+B. F. is supported by the National Natural Science Foundation of China (No. 12288201).
+Y. W. is supported by a KIAS Individual Grant (MG083901) at Korea Institute for Advanced Study and a POSCO Science fellowship.